unkokaeru/bilbois/content/Organised/Applications/CVs/Placement CV.md

 ## Projects

-All Python projects have used continuous integration pipelines (with GitHub Actions) that include robust testing, code linting, and documentation generation.
-If these pass, the projects are then built into installable packages using Poetry.
-Common libraries used in these and other projects include `numpy`, `matplotlib`, and `pandas`.

-- **Morning Briefing Generator**: Collates news sources, emails, notifications, and weather; generates a chess puzzle; converts to a custom speech model for natural delivery.
-  *Technologies used: Python, GitHub, various APIs.*
-- **Dynamic Logbook**: Simplifies logbook creation for university modules; generates a cover, table of contents, references, and detailed weekly reflections.
-  *Technologies used: Python, GitHub, Lua, Jinja, LaTeX, Markdown.*
-- **Chess Engine**: Built a chess engine from scratch to create an adaptable chess AI that learns from game history.
+- **Blankslate**: Starts any Python project with best practices, including a CI pipeline that performs code linting, tests, automatically generates documentation, and builds installable projects with Poetry.
+Used in all of my projects.
-  *Technologies used: Python, GitHub.*
+  *Technologies used: GitHub Actions, [Cookiecutter](https://github.com/cookiecutter/cookiecutter), Python, Bash*
 - **QR Code Generator**: Developed to learn QR code mechanics; innovated to generate QR codes with patterns matching images.
-  *Technologies used: Python, GitHub.*
+  *Technologies used: GitHub, Python.*
 - **Note and Flashcard Generator**: Generates complete notes, flashcards, and practice questions for any mathematical topic; expanded for tutoring students.
-  *Technologies used: Python, GitHub, Jinja, LaTeX, Markdown, LLM APIs.*
+  *Technologies used: GitHub, Python, Jinja, LaTeX, Markdown, LLM APIs.*
 - **Digital Garden**: A platform to share notes, projects, and thoughts publicly.
   *Technologies used: GitHub, HTML, SCSS, TypeScript, Hugo, Markdown.*
+- **Chess Engine**: Built a chess engine from scratch to create an adaptable chess AI that learns from game history.
+  *Technologies used: GitHub, Python ([numpy](https://github.com/numpy/numpy), [matplotlib](https://github.com/matplotlib/matplotlib)).*
+- **Morning Briefing Generator**: Collates news sources, emails, notifications, and weather; generates a chess puzzle; converts to a custom speech model for natural delivery.
+  *Technologies used: GitHub, Python, various APIs.*
+- **Dynamic Logbook**: Simplifies logbook creation for university modules; generates a cover, table of contents, references, and detailed weekly reflections.
+  *Technologies used: GitHub, Python, Lua, Jinja, LaTeX, Markdown.*

 ## Achievements